hamburger overlay

 How to Turn a "Bad Diabetes Day" Around

 Everyone living with diabetes has good and bad days.
 Some days you have in-range blood sugar levels and others just don’t work out right.
 Diabetes burnout and diabetes distress are very real feelings.
 You might be feeling like you have been trying very hard but not seeing the results you like.
-Or you might feel a little overwhelmed and not sure how to cope with diabetes and mental health1.
+Or you might feel a little overwhelmed and not sure how to cope with diabetes care and mental health1.
 When a bad diabetes day seems to be taking over, here’s how to turn it around.
-Diabetes mental health and attitude ...
+Diabetes mental health and attitude...

 Read More